-By definition a Truck Bed Liner is a protective coating or material that covers your truck bed and keeps it from being damaged.
-It’s interesting when you dig into some of the problems with spray-on bedliners, drop-ins, and bed mats.
+By definition, a truck bed liner is a protective coating or material that covers your truck bed and keeps it from being damaged.
+It’s interesting when you dig into some of the problems with spray-on truck bed liners, drop-ins, and bed mats.
 Let’s look at a few below.

 These are usually a molded hard plastic one piece tub, the slides into your trucks bed and bolts in with factory hardware.
-They offer a whole lot of dent protection and over all they look nice.
+They offer a lot of dent protection and overall they look nice.
 The key performance issue with this design is that it has to fit right.
-The industry as a whole has always treated the drop ins as a one size fits all design, trying to make bed liners that fit in an array of different truck makes and models.
-If the drop in does not fit right, you will have the following problems:
+The industry as a whole has always treated the drop-ins as a one size fits all design, trying to make bed liners that fit in an array of the different truck makes and models.
+If the drop-in does not fit right, you will have the following problems:

-1. Noise: If the drop in allows air to flow between the bedliner and the truck bed, you can have anything from a whistle, to a howl when driving down the highway.
+1. Noise: If the drop in allows air to flow between the truck bed liner and the truck bed, you can have anything from a whistle to a howl when driving down the highway.
 You can also develop a tapping noise if the air is able to push the bed liner up and down.

-3. Trapped water: If there is any way that water can be trapped underneath the bed liner it will oxidize your trucks metal eventually.
+3. Trapped water: If there is any way that water can be trapped underneath the bed liner it will oxidize the metal of your truck eventually.

-Recently DualLiner developed a 5 piece hybrid bed liner that is basically a mixture of a drop in and a rubber mat and solves all the problems with spray-on bedliners, as well as drop-ins, and bed mats alone.
-The 4 hard plastic UV treated sidewalls, load guard, and tailgate protectors fit tightly against the truck’s bed, utilizing both the factory hardware and the trucks tie downs, so you will not have the noise problems of a drop-in.
-The Zero Skid rubber mat is 3/8 of an inch thick and protects truck’s bed from damage while keeping your cargo in place.
-The rubber mat also has a nippled design on the bottom to keep the rain water from being trapped.
+Recently DualLiner developed a 5 piece hybrid truck bed liner that is basically a mixture of a drop in and a rubber mat and solves all the problems with spray-on bed liners, as well as drop-ins, and bed mats alone.
+The 4 hard plastic UV treated sidewalls, load guard, and tailgate protectors fit tightly against the truck’s bed, utilizing both the factory hardware and the trucks tie-downs, so you will not have the noise problems of a drop-in.
+The Zero Skid rubber mat is 3/8 of an inch thick and protects the truck’s bed from damage while keeping your cargo in place.
+The rubber mat also has a nippled design on the bottom to keep the rainwater from being trapped.
 Dual Liner got rid of all of the normal problems associated with truck bed liners and truly revolutionized the truck bed protection industry.